-Contract renewals and extensions are similar but distinctly different processes in a contract’s lifecycle.
+Contract renewals and extensions are similar but distinctly different processes in a contract’s lifecycle and understanding the nuances is key for negotiation leverage, compliance, and cost control.

 Knowing what sets them apart and how to handle them effectively is crucial for ensuring your business makes the most of its contracts.